kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 A reference binding is represented as a wire that fastens to a hand.

-Wires are not part of the world.
+Wires are like hands not part of the world.
-They are visual aids.
+They are for visualization only.

 A wire is always shot from a port.